 The Whistleblower Office continues to work with the IRS Office of Chief Counsel and Treasury Department to develop appropriate administrative program guidance.
-Based on the Whistleblower Office's experiences in administering the whistleblower program since its formation in 2007, the IRS has identified several areas it believes should be addressed through administrative guidance and as well as other issues.
+Based on the Whistleblower Office's experiences in administering the whistleblower program since its formation in 2007, the IRS identified several areas it addressed through administrative guidance as well as other issues.